threader/PC-Tuning/docs/building.md

 ## Downloading an Image

-Use the [download links spreadsheet](https://docs.google.com/spreadsheets/d/1zTF5uRJKfZ3ziLxAZHh47kF85ja34_OFB5C5bVSPumk/edit#gid=0) to download stock images.
+Use the [download links spreadsheet](https://docs.google.com/spreadsheets/d/1zTF5uRJKfZ3ziLxAZHh47kF85ja34_OFB5C5bVSPumk/edit#gid=0) or [MVS Collection](https://isofiles.bd581e55.workers.dev) to download stock images.

+- Try to obtain a image with few updates as possible.

 - Ensure to cross-check the hashes for the image with other online sources such as the [adguard hash database](https://files.rg-adguard.net/version/f0bd8307-d897-ef77-dbd6-216fefbe94c5?lang=en-us) to verify that the image is genuine & not corrupted.